dbieber/davidbieber.com/hugo/content/snippets/2022-07-20-keyboards-everywhere.md

 Instructions for how to make your own Go Note Go are available [here](https://github.com/dbieber/GoNoteGo).
 To learn more about what it does, it's features and all that, to help you think, [click here](/projects/go-note-go/).

 Now, go forth into nature, keyboard or no, and think a little.
-You'll be thankful that you did.